Ellis Wainwright: Death

-After over 20 years in Paris, with health failing, Wainwright returned to St. Louis and died on November 6, 1924 in his suite in the Buckingham Hotel in St. Louis of a stroke, caused by the deterioration (hardening) of his arteries.
+After over 20 years in Paris, with health failing, Wainwright returned to St. Louis and died on November 6, 1924.

 He is buried in the Louis Sullivan-designed Wainwright Tomb in Bellefontaine Cemetery, commissioned by Wainwright after the death of his wife; it was listed on the National Register of Historic Places on June 15, 1970 and became a St. Louis Landmark in 1971.
 Like several other grand tombs within the cemetery, the tomb has been described as "over-the-top" and either "reflecting the atmosphere of the times", or revealing that "ego prevails regardless of the time frame" and that "wealthy businessmen and families attempted to remain as large in death as they were in life".
 The tomb is a domed cubic building with walls of concrete covered in limestone on the exterior.
 On the northeast (front) side of the tomb is the entrance with a double-leafed bronze grill and double-doors.
 The sides of the tomb each have windows, also covered in bronze grills.
 The interior of the tomb has two burial slabs and a mosaic floor and ceiling.
 The Wainwright Tomb has been described as "the most sensitive and the most graceful of Sullivan's tombs" and as "one of Sullivan's masterpieces."
 After Wainwright's death, an endowment was established that provided for the reconstruction or renovation of the tomb in case of earthquake or vandalism.